wcclima/multivariant-linear-regression/README.md

-# multivarite-linear-regression
+# multivariant-linear-regression
-A Python implementation of multivariate linear regression with a focus on model interpretation and statistical analysis of coefficients.
+A Python implementation of multivariant linear regression with a focus on model interpretation and statistical analysis of coefficients.